 Treatment of COPD includes both non-pharmacologist and pharmacologic approaches.
-In patients who currently smoke, smoking cessation is a key component of treatment.
-Other non-pharmacologic therapies such as pulmonary rehabilitation can also improve exercise capacity, symptoms and quality of life, and impact mortality.23 Vaccinations against respiratory diseases such as influenza, pneumonia, pertussis, respiratory syncytial virus, and COVID can decrease the incidence of lower respiratory infections and are recommended for all COPD patients.
+In those patients who smoke, smoking cessation is a key component of treatment.
+Other non-pharmacologic therapies, such as pulmonary rehabilitation, can also improve exercise capacity, symptoms and quality of life, and impact mortality.
+Vaccinations against respiratory diseases such as influenza, pneumonia, pertussis, respiratory syncytial virus and COVID can decrease the incidence of lower respiratory infections and are recommended for all COPD patients.

 The goals of pharmacologic therapy in COPD are to improve symptoms and reduce exacerbations.
-The mainstays of pharmacologic therapy are inhaled bronchodilators, including long-acting beta-2-agonists (LABA) and antimuscarinic (LAMA) drugs, which improve airflow by relaxing airway smooth muscle tone.
+The mainstays of pharmacologic therapy are inhaled bronchodilators, including long-acting beta-2agonists (LABA) and antimuscarinic (LAMA) drugs, which improve airflow by relaxing airway smooth muscle tone.
 These therapies are helpful for relieving symptoms, improving lung function, dyspnea, health status, and reducing exacerbations.
-Furthermore, dual therapy with LAMA and LABA (LAMA+LABA), when indicated, is more effective than monotherapy.
+Furthermore, combination therapy with LABA + LAMA, when indicated, is more effective than monotherapy.

 Initial therapy choice is driven by symptoms and exacerbation risk.
 For patients with less severe symptoms and infrequent exacerbations, monotherapy with a long-acting bronchodilator monotherapy is recommended.
-For patients with more severe symptoms and more frequent exacerbations, dual therapy with LAMA+LABA is recommended.
-For certain patients with frequent exacerbations, particularly those with a blood eosinophil count ≥300 cells/μL, triple therapy with LAMA, LABA, and inhaled corticosteroids (LAMA+LABA+ICS) is recommended, as it is more effective than bronchodilators alone in improving lung function and reducing exacerbations, and may reduce mortality.
+For patients with more severe symptoms and more frequent exacerbations, combination therapy with LABA + LAMA is recommended.
+For certain patients with frequent exacerbations, particularly those with a blood eosinophil count ≥300 cells/μL, triple therapy with LABA, and inhaled corticosteroids (ICS) is recommended, as it is more effective than bronchodilators alone in improving lung function and reducing exacerbations, and may reduce mortality.
 However, long-term use of ICS may increase risk of pneumonia.
 For patients who continue to have exacerbations and/or symptoms on maximal inhaled therapy, there may be a role for the oral phosphodiesterase-4 (PDE4) inhibitor roflumilast, azithromycin, or N-acetylcysteine.
 Dupilumab has also been shown to reduce exacerbations and is currently under FDA review for a label expansion for the treatment of COPD.
 In patients with hypoxemia, long-term continuous oxygen therapy has been shown to decrease mortality.
 Lung volume reduction surgery or endobronchial valve placement may be considered in selected patients with emphysema.
 Despite therapy, nearly two-thirds of patients report continuing to have symptoms of COPD.

-Ensifentrine (Ohtuvayre; Verona Pharma) is a novel inhaled dual inhibitor of PDE3 and PDE4.
-Inhibition of PDE3 and PDE4 enzymes can relax airway smooth muscle, decrease inflammatory cells, improve ciliary function, and activate the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR), which can reduce mucous viscosity and improve mucociliary clearance.27 The drug is delivered twice-daily via nebulizer.
-Ensifentrine was approved by the US Food and Drug Administration (FDA) for maintenance treatment of COPD on June 26, 2024.28
+Ensifentrine (Verona Pharma) is a novel inhaled dual inhibitor of PDE3 and PDE4.
+Inhibition of PDE3 and PDE4 enzymes can relax airway smooth muscle, decrease inflammatory cells, improve ciliary function, and activate the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR), which can reduce mucous viscosity and improve mucociliary clearance.
+The drug is delivered twice-daily via nebulizer.
+The manufacturer has submitted a new drug application with the US Food and Drug Administration (FDA) for ensifentrine for maintenance treatment of COPD, with a decision expected by June 26, 2024.